Gout: An overview

 How to approach gout nutritionally:

-Purine content is greater in red meats, so one should try to limit one’s intake of organ meats and steaks, chops, and corned beef.
-Poulty has a significantly lower intake and is a better source of protein for gout patients for this reason.
-Shellfish, tofu, beans, peas, and alcohol, especially beer and wine are also high in purines.
+Purine content is greater in red meats, so one should try to limit one’s intake of organ meats and steaks, chops and corned beef.
+Poultry has a significantly lower intake of purine and for this reason is a better source of protein for gout patients.
+Shellfish, tofu, beans, peas, and alcohol–especially beer and wine–also are high in purines.

 Quercetin, another flavonoid, can be added as a supplement to decrease uric acid levels.
 Quercetin can be taken with bromelain to improve its absorption.
 Bromelain, by itself, can act as an anti-inflammatory and in turn contributes to the improved absorption of quercetin.